Faithful Autoformalization via Roundtrip Verification and Repair

 \section{Auxiliary Semantic Signal}

 \paragraph{Bidirectional NLI as a semantic proxy.} We use natural language inference (NLI) to compare the original rule $x$ with the reconstructed natural-language description $x' = T_2(y^{\mathrm{orig}})$.
+NLI has been used as a faithfulness proxy across NLG tasks \citep{falke-etal-2019-ranking, honovich-etal-2022-true-evaluating, laban-etal-2022-summac}.
 If the roundtrip preserves semantics, $x$ and $x'$ should be mutually entailing: $x$ entails $x'$ (nothing lost) and $x'$ entails $x$ (nothing spuriously added).
 We operationalize this using a BART-large model fine-tuned on MultiNLI \citep{lewis2020bart,williams2018mnli}, computing entailment probabilities in both directions:

 along with contradiction probabilities $C_{\rightarrow}$ and $C_{\leftarrow}$.

 \paragraph{Diagnostic categories.} We derive $E_{\min} = \min(E_{\rightarrow}, E_{\leftarrow})$ for mutual entailment and $C_{\max} = \max(C_{\rightarrow}, C_{\leftarrow})$ for contradiction.
 Each rule pair is classified into one of six categories via the decision tree in Figure~\ref{fig:nli-tree} (first match wins).
 The six categories (\emph{Contradiction}, \emph{Equivalent}, \emph{Strengthened}, \emph{Weakened}, \emph{Related}, \emph{Unrelated}) capture not only whether meaning is preserved but \emph{how} it drifts, a distinction that a binary test would obscure.